 Now we finally explain the meaning of the `contour integral' in (\ref{index-full}), following \cite{Benini:2013nda,Benini:2013xpa}.
 The `contour integral' is defined by providing a prescription for the residue sum which replaces the integral, whenever one encounters a pole on the parameter space of $(U_1,U_2)$.
 The prescription is derived in \cite{Benini:2013xpa}, using the so-called Jeffrey-Kirwan residues.
-At each pole $u=u_\ast$ on the $r$ complex dimensional $u$ space, there are $r$ or more hyperplanes of the form $\rho_i(u)+z_i=0$ (mod $\mathbb{Z}+\tau\mathbb{Z}$) which passes through it, where $i=1,\cdots, d$ ($\geq r$). $z_i$ are linear combinations of the chemical potentials so that $\theta_1(\rho_i(u)+z_i)$ appear in the denominator of $Z_{\textrm{1-loop}}$.
-In our problem, $z_i$ are either $\epsilon_1$ or $\epsilon_2$.
+At each pole $u=u_\ast$ on the $r$ complex dimensional $u$ space, there are $r$ or more hyperplanes of the form $\rho_i(u)+z_i=0$ (mod $\mathbb{Z}+\tau\mathbb{Z}$) which passes through it, where $i=1,\cdots, d$ ($\geq r$). $z_i$ is a linear combination of the chemical potentials that appears in $\theta_1(\rho_i(u)+z_i)$ in the denominator of $Z_{\textrm{1-loop}}$.
+In our problem, $z_i$ is either $\epsilon_1$ or $\epsilon_2$.
 When exactly $r$ hyperplanes intersect at a point $u=u_\ast$ (mod $\mathbb{Z}+\tau\mathbb{Z}$), this pole is called non-degenerate.
 When $d>r$, the pole is called degenerate.

 Before explaining the Jeffrey-Kirwan residues (or JK-Res) of our integrand at $u=u_\ast$, let us first note that the results of \cite{Benini:2013xpa} apply when the pole at $u_\ast$ is `projective.'
 The pole is called projective when all the weight vectors $\rho_i$ associated with the hyperplanes meeting at $u=u_\ast$ are contained in a half space.
 Namely, the projective condition requires that there is a vector $v$ in the Cartan $\mathfrak{h}$ so that $\rho_i(v)>0$.
 Note that all non-degenerate poles are projective.
 In our problem, even for degenerate poles, one can generally show that all poles should be projective, thus allowing us to use the results of \cite{Benini:2013xpa}.
 To see this, first note that